 We will operate in a three phase process :-

-Phase one – Standard business practices can be operated with staff levels at 50%
+Phase 1 – Standard business practices can be operated with staff levels at 50%

-Phase two – Crisis response team works remotely as a network with minimal office attendance required.
+Phase 2 – Crisis response team works remotely as a network with minimal office attendance required.
 All allocated response team members have allocated support worker to cover if necessary.

-Phase three – NWCE senior management team and directors cover any areas required including site engineering work.
+Phase 3 – NWCE senior management team and directors will go out and cover any areas required, including site engineering work.

 Implemented with immediate effect

-Hand wash, hygiene facilities and sanitisers have been made compulsory at NWCE premises and also on all Engineers vans with extra PPE provided to all site visiting staff.
+Hand wash, hygiene facilities and sanitisers have been made compulsory at NWCE premises.
+All of our engineers vehicles have been equipped with extra PPE and it’s been provided to all site visiting staff.

 Internal staff instructions and communication are constantly monitored and assessed.

-Since Sunday 22nd March Nwce Directors have implemented stage 2 of our Crisis management plan, which again has been specifically redrafted in line with current government guidelines.
+Since Sunday 22nd March the directors have implemented stage 2 of our crisis management plan, which again has been specifically redrafted in line with current government guidelines.